-Dr. Vitter serves on the Board of Advisors for the School of Science and Engineering at Tulane University in New Orleans, as well as a member of the Advisory Committee of the National Science Foundation Directorate for Computer & Information Science & Engineering.
-He served on the Board of Directors of the Computing Research Association (CRA), where he continues to co-chair the Government Affairs Committee.
-He has served as Chair of ACM SIGACT, the Special Interest Group on Algorithms and Computation Theory of the world's largest computer professional organization, the Association for Computing Machinery.
+He is a member of the Advisory Committee of the National Science Foundation Directorate for Computer & Information Science & Engineering (NSF CISE).
+Dr. Vitter serves on the executive committee as chair elect of the Council on Academic Affairs of the Association of Public and Land-grant Universities (APLU).
+He was on the Board of Directors of the Computing Research Association (CRA), where he continues to co-chair the Government Affairs Committee.
+He has served on the Board of Advisors for the School of Science and Engineering at Tulane University in New Orleans.
+He was chair of ACM SIGACT, the Special Interest Group on Algorithms and Computation Theory of the world's largest computer professional organization, the Association for Computing Machinery.

 Dr. Vitter’s research deals with the algorithmic aspects of processing, compressing, and communicating massive amounts of information.
 He has been elected a Fellow of the Guggenheim Foundation, the Association for Computing Machinery (ACM), the Institute of Electrical and Electronics Engineers (IEEE), and the American Association for the Advancement of Science (AAAS).
 He has been named National Science Foundation Presidential Young Investigator, a Fulbright Scholar, and an IBM Faculty Development Awardee.
 He has over 300 book, journal, conference, and patent publications reflecting his research interests.
 His Google Scholar h-index is over 65, and he is an ISI highly cited researcher.